Blair Tickner: Domestic career

-In November 2017, he took at hat-trick in the first innings for Central District's match against Wellington in the 2017–18 Plunket Shield season.
+In November 2017, he took a hat-trick in the first innings for Central District's match against Wellington in the 2017–18 Plunket Shield season.

 In the 2017–18 Super Smash, he was the leading wicket-taker, with twenty-one dismissals in eleven matches.
 In June 2018, he was awarded a contract with Central Districts for the 2018–19 season.

 International career

 In January 2019, he was named in New Zealand's Twenty20 International (T20I) squad for their series against India.
 He made his T20I debut against India on 10 February 2019.
 In February 2020, Tickner was called up to New Zealand's One Day International (ODI) squad for the third match against India.

 In November 2020, Tickner was named in the New Zealand A cricket team for practice matches against the touring West Indies team.
 In August 2021, Tickner was named in New Zealand's ODI squad for their tour of Pakistan.

 In February 2022, Tickner was named in New Zealand's Test squad for their series against South Africa.
 The following, Tickner was named in New Zealand's One Day International (ODI) squad for their home series against the Netherlands.
 He made his ODI debut on 29 March 2022, for New Zealand against the Netherlands.

 In May 2022, Tickner was named in New Zealand's Test squad for their tour of England.
 He made his Test debut on 16 February 2023, for New Zealand against England.
+He took 4 wickets in the first test at Mount Maunganui at an average of 31.75 and economy rate of 5.08.